Bill Madlock: Batting titles

 Madlock won two more batting titles, in 1981 and 1983, making him the first player to win multiple batting titles with two different teams.
 He also finished second in the National League in batting in 1982, his .319 average bettered only by Al Oliver's .331.
 Afterwards, however, his play mirrored the decline of the team.
 In August 1985 the Pirates traded him to Los Angeles which, like Pittsburgh in 1979, was contending for a division title.
 The Dodgers lost to the St. Louis Cardinals in the NLCS but Madlock hit three home runs in the loss.
 In 1987, the Dodgers released Madlock, who signed a few days later with the Detroit Tigers, hitting .279 with 14 home runs and 50 RBI in 87 games including a three home run game on June 28, where he again earned a trip to the postseason.
+On September 23, he collected his 2,000th career hit off Bruce Hurst at Fenway Park.
+In the 1987 ALCS, he went 0-for-5 with three strikeouts as the Tigers lost to the Minnesota Twins.
 Madlock became a free agent at the end of the 1987 season and played for the Lotte Orions in Japan in 1988.

 Madlock's four batting titles is the most of any player in major league baseball history who is not enshrined in the Hall of Fame.
+He is one of 102 players in MLB history with 2,000 hits and a batting average of .300.